 Gary Bettman’s first day on the job as NHL Commissioner took place on this date in 1993.

-Rookie Steve Gainey made his NHL debut, on Feb.
+Rookie Steve Gainey made his NHL debut on Feb.
 1, 2001, in the Dallas Stars’ 4-2 win at the San Jose Sharks.
-He became the seventh player in NHL history to appear in a game with a team his father was the general manager.
+He became the seventh player in NHL history to appear in a game with a team his father was the general manager of.
 Hall of Fame defenseman Bob Gainey was the GM in Dallas at this time.

 On that same evening, Calle Johansson recorded his 500th career point with an assist as the Capitals beat the visiting Maple Leafs 5-4.
 Trevor Linden played in his 900th career game by dressing for Washington.

-Patrick Kane became the fifth-fastest U.S.-born player to score 900 career points, on Feb.
+Patrick Kane became the fifth-fastest U.S.-born player to score 900 career points on Feb.
 1, 2019, when he scored two goals and added two assists in the Blackhawks’ 7-3 win in his hometown of Buffalo.
-He needed just 873rd games to reach this milestone.
+He needed just 873 games to reach this milestone.
 He also became the youngest American to score 900 points, beating Roenick by 230 days.

 Happy Birthday to You